steveshogren/hugo-blog/content/post/haskell-is-the-dark-souls-of-programming.md

 +++
-title = "haskell is the dark souls of programming" date = "2016-02-06" banner="/images/altar_of_sunlight.gif"
+title = "Haskell is the Dark Souls of Programming" date = "2016-02-06" banner="/images/altar_of_sunlight.gif"
-Categories = ["haskell", "Technical Skills"]
+Categories = ["haskell", "Technical Skills"] top = "yes"
 +++

 HUMOROUS POST AHEAD.
 Please don't hit me, Haskell does a great job of that